The BOMA Project

-Northern Kenya is one of the most neglected and marginalized areas of Africa.
-The BOMA Project provides education, seed capital, training, and mentoring so that residents can earn an income and care for their families.
+Northern Kenya is the traditional homeland of the pastoral nomads, whose centuries-old way of life—livestock herding—is now threatened by severe and recurring drought.
+The BOMA Project provides education, seed capital, training and mentoring so women can earn a diversified income and adapt to climate change.
 We accomplish this through two programs: the Rural Entrepreneur Access Project (REAP) and Agents of Change.

-- Agents of Change: BOMA invests in the development of sustainable, diversified sources of income by providing technical skills training scholarships for enterprising students who can become role models in their communities.
-These include auto and truck mechanics, electricians, plumbers, truck drivers, computer technicians, and health workers.
+- Agents of Change: The BOMA Project invests in the development of sustainable, diversified sources of income by providing technical and vocational scholarships for enterprising students who can become role models in their communities.
+These include auto and truck mechanics, electricians, plumbers, truck drivers, computer technicians, cosmetologists and health workers.

 BOMA Project, The is classified as a 501(c)(3) organization.
 Click below to view our most recent independent audit and IRS Form 990.